altaga/Mercurium-Instant-Messenger/README.md

     let response = await this.bundlr.uploader.upload(this.state.fileBuffer, this.state.file)
     tempMessage += `:file:https://arweave.net/${response.data.id}/${this.state.file.name}:filef:`

-NOTE: Esta forma de agregar informacion a un mensaje esta basado en como discord agrega elementos a su chat.
+NOTE: This way of adding information to a message is based on how Discord adds items to your chat.
 <img src="./Images/yum.png">

 ## Moralis